JakeSidSmith/async-2023-08-03-the-power-of-typescript/README.md

 I have been using TypeScript for... since like version 2... _Google's release date_... maybe 7 years.

-I have been the director of BlinkOrb Ltd for just over a year now - we make apps and stuff, and are currently open to contracts.
+I have been the director of BlinkOrb Ltd for just over a year now - we make apps and stuff (web, mobile, and more), and are currently open to contracts.

 ## What is/are this talk/demos about?